jaca230/teststand_daq_manual/docs/hardware_overview.md

 For our purposes, the MCH acts as a point of communication between the crate and the computer hosting the frontends.
 Here, we will cover specifically setting up VadaTech MCHs, however the system can also be run using [N.A.T.
 MCH](miscellaneous_info.md#the-nat-mch).

+### Wired Connections

+#### 1GbE Ethernet Connection

+The MCH should have an ethernet port labeled `GbE0` or `1GbE` (or something along those lines).
+Use an ethernet cable to connect this to your system's [1GbE NIC](hardware_overview.md#1gbe-nic-gigabit-ethernet-network-interface-card).

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) 1GbE MCH in/out.

 ### Configuration
+First you should [configure the 1GbE NIC](hardware_overview.md#1gbe-nic-gigabit-ethernet-network-interface-card) if you haven't already.

 Here are some pdfs that may be be helpful:

 - [MCH Manual PDF](pdfs/MCH_manual.pdf)